sogebot/sogeBot/docs/_archive/10.8.x/configuration/database.md

 ## How to configure your database

-1. Select from your supported database and pick proper .env file from root folder
+1. Select from your supported database and pick proper ormconfig.json from root folder
 2. Update your connection options, see
    [TypeORM Connection Options](https://typeorm.io/#/connection-options)